opencast/opencast.github.io/communication.md

 [Subscribe/archive](https://groups.google.com/a/opencast.org/forum/#!forum/anwender)

 **NOTE: You should also be subscribed to the Community list, as some important announcements about Opencast will only be sent to the Community list.
-We assume everyone on the anwender@ list is also on the announcements@ list**"%}
+We assume everyone on the anwender@ list is also on the announcements@ list**"
+%}

 {% include simplebox.html backgroundcolor=site.data.colors.box
 content="## Moodle plugin for Opencast